-We designed a Get/Accumulate microbenchmark to run on two nodes (16 cores).
+Our experiments were performed on two configurations.
+In the first configuration, is a Cray XT4.
+Each compute node contains a quad-core AMD Opteron 1354 (Budapest) processor running at 2.1 GHz, 8 GB of DDR2-667 memory, and a SeaStar2 router.
+The second configuration is the Cray XT5 Supercomputer.
+Each XT5 node has a two quad-core MD 2356 processors running at 2.3 GHz, 16 GB of DDR2-800 memory, and a SeaStar 2+ router.
+We designed a Get/Accumulate microbenchmark to run on two XT5 nodes (16 cores).
 All but one process in the benchmark are computing.
-The process 0 (which is on node 0) does a one-sided, non-contiguous, ARMCI Get and a onesided ARMCI Accumulate to each of the eight processes on node 1.
-The objective of this microbenchmark is not to measure the impact of communication on computation but, rather, the vice-versa.
-This microbenchmark is run for messages sizes varying from 8 bytes to 128KB.
+The process 0 (which is on node 0) does a one-sided, non-contiguous, ARMCI Get and a one-sided ARMCI Accumulate to each of the eight processes on node 1.
+The objective of this microbenchmark is not to measure the impact of communication on computation but, rather, the opposite.
+This microbenchmark is run for message sizes varying from 8 bytes to 128 KB.